Shreyash-Deo/Parking-Allotment-System/README.md

 The database stores all relevant information about the parking allotment system, including resident information, parking spot availability, and usage history.

+It also sends a reminder message when time is about to end